aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-slide/slide-layout/_index.md

 $presentation = new Java("com.aspose.slides.Presentation", "presentation.ppt");
 try {
     IBaseSlideHeaderFooterManager headerFooterManager = $presentation->getSlides()->get_Item(0)->getHeaderFooterManager();
-    if ($!headerFooterManager->isFooterVisible()) // Method isFooterVisible is used for indicating that a slide footer placeholder is not present.
+    if (!$headerFooterManager->isFooterVisible()) // Method isFooterVisible is used for indicating that a slide footer placeholder is not present.
     {
-        headerFooterManager->setFooterVisibility(true); // Method setFooterVisibility is used for making a slide footer placeholder visible.
+        $headerFooterManager->setFooterVisibility(true); // Method setFooterVisibility is used for making a slide footer placeholder visible.
     }
-    if ($!headerFooterManager->isSlideNumberVisible()) // Method isSlideNumberVisible is used for indicating that a slide page number placeholder is not present.
+    if (!$headerFooterManager->isSlideNumberVisible()) // Method isSlideNumberVisible is used for indicating that a slide page number placeholder is not present.
     {
-        headerFooterManager->setSlideNumberVisibility(true); // Method setSlideNumberVisibility is used for making a slide page number placeholder visible.
+        $headerFooterManager->setSlideNumberVisibility(true); // Method setSlideNumberVisibility is used for making a slide page number placeholder visible.
     }
-    if ($!headerFooterManager->isDateTimeVisible()) // Method isDateTimeVisible is used for indicating that a slide date-time placeholder is not present.
+    if (!$headerFooterManager->isDateTimeVisible()) // Method isDateTimeVisible is used for indicating that a slide date-time placeholder is not present.
     {
-        headerFooterManager->setDateTimeVisibility(true); // Method setFooterVisibility is used for making a slide date-time placeholder visible.
+        $headerFooterManager->setDateTimeVisibility(true); // Method setFooterVisibility is used for making a slide date-time placeholder visible.
     }
-    headerFooterManager->setFooterText("Footer text"); // Method setFooterText is used for setting text to slide footer placeholder. headerFooterManager->setDateTimeText("Date and time text"); // Method setDateTimeText is used for setting text to slide date-time placeholder.
+    $headerFooterManager->setFooterText("Footer text"); // Method setFooterText is used for setting text to slide footer placeholder.
+    $headerFooterManager->setDateTimeText("Date and time text"); // Method setDateTimeText is used for setting text to slide date-time placeholder.
 } finally {
     $presentation->dispose();
 }